OPENSSL-QUIC(7ossl) OpenSSL OPENSSL-QUIC(7ossl)

 underlying network write BIO.

-The poll descriptors provided by these functions need only be used
+The poll descriptors provided by these functions should be used

 SSL_net_read_desired(3), SSL_net_write_desired(3)